JonathanJonsson/JonathanJonsson/README.md

 ## Hi there!

 ### My name is Jonathan and I am a Game Programming student (2021) at Forsbergs.
-### It would be really cool if you checked out my portfolio//LINKHERE//!
+### It would be really cool if you checked out my portfolio:

 ### I've studied ✅:
 * C# with Unity